Strategies for transitioning back into the workplace after coronavirus

 Prioritise self-care by maintaining positive habits

-While isolation has been very difficult in most respects, there have been some silver linings.
-With more spare time, many of us have picked up new hobbies or reignited old passions.
+While lockdown was very difficult in most respects, there have been some silver linings.
+With more spare time, many of us picked up new hobbies or reignited old passions.
 It could be painting, reading, cooking, meditating, even your newfound love for jigsaw puzzles.
-It’s more important than ever to prioritise self-care, so continue the things that put you in a good headspace.
+It’s still important to prioritise self-care, so continue the things that put you in a good headspace.

 Even if you’re likely to be shorter on time, don’t abandon these behaviours.
 Even if it’s something as simple as still taking the morning walk around the block that is now part of your routine.
 There are practical tools available too.
 HeadGear is a free app, available on the App Store and Google Play, that lets you complete activity-based challenges to build mental fitness.

-This sustained period of isolation has helped people put the important things into perspective, so try not to lose that as you ease back into your ‘old’ life.
+Lockdown has helped many people put the important things into perspective, so try not to lose that as you ease back into your ‘old’ life.

 Manage your information intake

 During the coronavirus pandemic, we’ve become accustomed to updates from the media on virtually everything on a regular basis.
 Make sure you’re getting your information from reliable sources and remember that advice from regulators and government is designed to enable safe ways of working.